tdogtoken/PitcoinSourceCode/README.md

 ## Pitcoin Source Code, please keep in mind that even though Pitcoin is privacy coin, Pitcoin's main core is still using Bitcoin's main core.
-If you want to make forking, please follow below
+If you want to make forking, please follow below:

 ### Preparation